Skip to main content

 service_type: "sns"

-# No explicit credentials needed - uses IAM role
+# No credentials needed - uses IAM role attached to instance/function

-Google Cloud Pub/Sub provides scalable messaging with automatic topic creation and subscription management.
+Google Cloud Pub/Sub provides scalable messaging with automatic topic creation.

 messaging: